captaincoordinates/cick-playlister/README.md

 scripts/release.sh
 ```

 A file called `bookmarklet.js` in `./dist/{today's date}` contains code required for the bookmarklet that triggers the input modal.
-The `credentials.json` file will also be copied to the output location.
+The `credentials.json` file will also be copied to the output location so that the release directory contains all necessary files.

 ## Development